davidtreth/universal-jobmatch-spam-soup/README.md

 ----------------------------

-This is a command-line Python script to read the UK Department of Work and Pensions Universal Jobmatch service, and convert the information from a series of pages one has to click through, to a single HTML table.
+This is a command-line Python script to read the UK Department of Work and Pensions <a href="https://jobsearch.direct.gov.uk">Universal Jobmatch</a> website, and convert the information from a series of pages one has to click through, to a single HTML table.